anttihaap/distributed-backup-system/REPORT.md

 Nodes listen to a TCP which is one number lower than the UDP port.
 We took this approach as a convenience (see improvements section TODO!).

 Node's will periotically attempt to send the file for the contract.
 If the file is not sent successfully in about 3mins, the contract will be deleted.
-In practice this means that the node should negitiate a contract again.
+In practice this means that the node should negotiate a contract again.

 #### Failure and recovery

 Recovery can happen in the 3min window.
-File transfer is an crusial stage of the contracts, so waiting shouldn't be too long.
+File transfer is an crucial stage of the contracts, so waiting shouldn't be too long.
 The waiting window could be more small.

 ### Contract management